-Our first creative venture, generating new work representing diverse and authentic female characters and relationships by using real-life Bechdel test passing conversations as sources of inspiration.
+We generate new work representing a diverse range of authentic female characters and relationships by ‘Bechdel testing life’ – collecting real-life Bechdel test passing conversations to use as inspiration for new plays.

 We ask women to record their own conversations, then we give the recordings to playwrights, who create new work in response to what they have heard.

 The first night of new plays inspired by Bechdel Testing Life was at Theatre Delicatessen’s Old Library on January 21st 2017.

 To facilitate deeper discussion of the roles of women on stage and encourage the engagement of feminists with the theatre world, we set up Bechdel Theatre Festival: A series of pop-up conversations that we co-host with theatres and production companies who want to celebrate a show they’re staging which passes the test with flying colours.

 An open and accessible alternative to formal Q&As, Bechdel Theatre Festival conversations take place in theatre bars and cafes, where creatives and audience members are invited to informally share ideas and responses on a level platform.

 Become a patron of Bechdel Theatre from $1 per month (that’s about 75p!).